deniodev/CountriesPopulationMetrics/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Gym-Exercises <a name="about-project"></a>
+# 📖 Countries Population Metrics <a name="about-project"></a>

-**Gym-Exercises** "is a SPA website for all Gym fans.
-It enables users to access the full information about many different Gym Exercises.
-Information is added and accessed through a Exercises DB API.
+**"Countries Population Metrics"** is a robust React-based Single Page Application (SPA) that empowers you to explore comprehensive population metrics for countries worldwide.
+With its intuitive interface and powerful data visualization tools, you will swiftly and effortlessly access the latest population data for every country on the planet.

-## 🛠 Built With <a name="built-with">React</a>
+## 🛠 Built With

 ### Tech Stack <a name="tech-stack"></a>